 By Cruz Grover

-Mathematics in schools has traditionally always been one year of algebra, one year of geometry, and one year of algebra (usually algebra II), in that order.
-However, a new program breaks this tradition entirely, by integrating algebra, geometry, and statistics into the same class over three years.
-The program is known as AGS.
-AGS attempts to fix the gap between algebra I and II, as well as providing more of an emphasis on statistics, which is seldom taught outside of AP Statistics.
-However, there has been a backlash from the teachers, and for many students, AGS has become extremely difficult.
+Math in schools has always been one year of algebra, one year of geometry, and one year of algebra (usually algebra II).
+But a new program, AGS, breaks this tradition by integrating algebra, geometry, and statistics into the same class over three years.

-“AGS is horrible” replied Ben Wichser, a math teacher at Beaverton.
+“AGS is horrible,” said Ben Wichser, a math teacher at Beaverton.
 “It has been a complete and unmitigated disaster.”

-While the program has some “thoughtful” and insightful instruction and a well thought out curriculum, it simply asks for too much of the students and assumes that they are able to understand things such as function notation, and some basic algebra.
-In a perfect world, this would be the case, however, many students, do not fit this category.
-AGS is also very word-heavy, making it nearly impossible for non-English speakers to understand the content.
-The result is a jumble of words, some patterns, and numbers, which becomes even more confusing when students’ basic math skills are not as sharp as they should be.
+While the program has some “thoughtful” and insightful instruction and a thought-out curriculum, it asks too much of students, assuming they understand concepts such as function notation and basic algebra.
+In a perfect world, this would be the case, but, many students do not fit this category.
+AGS is also word-heavy, making it impossible for non-English speakers to understand the content.
+The result is a jumble of words, patterns, and numbers, which becomes even more confusing when students’ basic math skills are not as sharp as they should be.

-“The intent [of AGS] was to improve the quality of the math that kids knew and part of it is trying to meet with the ever-changing standards.
-Our standards switched from topic based to problem-solving, communication.
-AGS [was also trying] to connect the algebras’,” stated math teacher, Jason Sarmiento.
+“The intent [of AGS] was to improve the quality of the math that kids knew, and part of it is trying to meet with the ever-changing standards.
+Our standards switched from topic-based to problem-solving, communication,” said Beaverton math teacher Jason Sarmiento.

-AGS has been very challenging for teachers because it requires that they teach in a completely different manner.
-It is designed to be very conversational with a heavy emphasis on story problems.
+AGS has been challenging for teachers because it requires that they teach in a different manner.
+It is designed to be conversational, with a heavy emphasis on story problems.
 “Students cannot look back onto a book like they would traditionally if they missed a class,” continued Sarmiento.

-“AGS gives [students] the skills to be critical thinkers, and problem solvers in landscapes that are changing very, very rapidly,” continued Dubuque.
+“AGS gives [students] the skills to be critical thinkers, and problem-solvers in landscapes that are changing very, very rapidly,” said Dubuque.

-Though many teachers have had to work double time to create a usable math curriculum, the school district has no intent on reverting to the older program.
+Though many teachers have had to work double-time to create a usable math curriculum, the school district has no intent on reverting to the previous program.

-Students in Ms. Weber’s AGS class, working to solve a geometry problem.
+Students in Ms. Weber’s AGS class solve a geometry problem.
 Photo by Cruz Grover.